fzoric8/hpe_ros_package/README.md

 On my PC with NVIDIA GeForce MX330, achieved inference time with LPN network is around 5Hz.

+### Branches

+* epfl --> branch used at EPFL for controlling their drone, contains parts of their `drone.py` class and position control from optitrack
+* hpe/experiment_setup --> contains code which was used for running experiments for paper `Towards intuitive HMI control`
+* auth/integration -> contains code that enables auth integration as well as simplebaselines human pose estimation for integration with `med_uav_control` and real bebop

 ### TODO High priority:

  - [ ] Check launch files / Add depth and control types arguments